collardeau/react-with-state-props/README.md

 ```

-The resulting `props.handlers.toggleIsActive` which will flip the state of `isActive`
+The resulting `props.handlers.toggleIsActive` will flip the state of `isActive`

 In fact, `toggleable: true` is a shortcut for `{ handlers: { toggle: state => !state } }`